 - Cards which cannot be played on the first turn.
 This includes Icicle Burst, Confinement, Unhealthy Hysteria and Broken Truce due to lack of enemies, as well as Toxic Sacrifice, and other potions (which are cheapened in Brawl) due to lack of friendly units.

 This leaves us with the following mechanics yet to be implemented for a more accurate depiction of the mana curve: Frozen Core and Dawnsparks for mana-ramp Winter decks; Counselor Ahmi for Satyr decks; pirates and particularly Freebooters; Collector Mirz and Harvesters of Souls for larger-than-12 decks; and finally Archdruid Earyn for free plays.

-A certain amount of Brawls decrease the mana cost of some cards (Dwarves -2 mana, Pirates -2 mana, Structures =2 mana, Spells -2 mana, Toads =2 mana, and Knights -2 mana).
+A certain amount of Brawls decrease the mana cost of some cards (Dwarves -2 mana, Pirates -2 mana, Structures =2 mana, Spells -2 mana, Toads =2 mana, Knights -2 mana, and Unspent mana is carried over).
 The spell Brawl in particular makes for very interesting graphs which are interesting to look at.

 The graph on the left for Frostkhan’s Eye Tempest deck is pretty astonishing, because both lines almost intersect on turn mana 6, which is incredibly early due to Gift of the Wise only costing 6 mana in that Brawl.

 This means on turn mana 6, it is likely to have played all cards and have leftover mana.
 Other notable point is that it is already possible—although very unlikely—to play all 4 cards at turn mana 4.